m-ali-awan/first-nbdev/README.md

-# Project name here
+# Project Name: Experimenting nbdev
-> Summary description here.
+> Summary: Let's explore what magic it has got

 This file will become your README and also the index of your documentation.